PavelKisliak/BitSerializer/README.md

 | PugiXml | XML | Save object | 77 msec | 79 msec | 2 msec **(-2.5%)** |
 | PugiXml | XML | Load object | 42 msec | 44 msec | 2 msec **(-4.5%)** |

-Results are depend to system hardware and compiler options, but important only **differences in percentages** which show BitSerializer's overhead over base libraries.
+Results are depend to system hardware and compiler options, there is important only **differences in percentages** which show BitSerializer's overhead over base libraries.
 The JSON implementation from C++ REST SDK has worse result, but need to say that on Windows platform it uses UTF-16 in memory when other libraries UTF-8.

 ___
 ## Table of contents